Link Click

+Link Click (时光代理人 (Shíguāng Dàilǐrén), lit.
+Time Agents) is a Chinese donghua web series written and directed by Li Haoling and produced by Studio LAN with assistance by Li's studio, Haoliners Animation League.

+The first season aired from April 30, 2021, to July 9, 2021, on Bilibili and Funimation.
+There were a total of 12 episodes, including a special episode named 5.5.
+A second season aired from July 14, 2023, to September 22, 2023, on Bilibili.
+Several chibi specials were also released.

+A prequel season was announced shortly after the end of the second season, and aired from December 27, 2024, to January 31, 2025.
+It is titled Bridon Arc and has a total of 6 episodes, each roughly lasting 24 minutes besides the one-hour first episode.
+A third season is set to premiere in 2026.

 Synopsis

-Cheng Xiaoshi and Lu Guang run Time Photo Studio and accept requests from clients to relieve them of regrets.
+Cheng Xiaoshi and Lu Guang run Moment of Time Photo Studio and accept requests from clients to relieve them of regrets.
 Through a photo provided by the client, Cheng Xiaoshi can travel back in time to the moment it was taken and assumes the identity of its photographer, with him absorbing the photographer's memories and emotions in the process.
 At the same time, Lu Guang has the ability to keep track of the events in time and helps Cheng Xiaoshi relive the experiences of the photographer.
 The two work under the conditions that they have only 12 hours with one chance to travel in time and find what their client is searching for, while also leaving the events of the past unchanged.